glasgowm148/ergonaut-handbook/Guides/Mining/Voting.md

 |**120**|Soft-fork (increasing version of a block)| - |- | - |-|`

 ________
-##### Original voting text (from yellow paper) has more details and some example votes to explore: https://github.com/ergoplatform/ergo/blob/master/papers/yellow/voting.tex
+##### Original voting.tex has more details (including some example miner votes) to explore: https://github.com/ergoplatform/ergo/blob/master/papers/yellow/voting.tex